Stand out with a Doctor of Business Administration, a degree that defines accomplishment.

 - Up-to-date resume (outlining professional leadership and management experience)

-- Two letters of reference, sent by the evaluator directly to firstname.lastname@example.org, using our doctorate recommendation form (we will accept two professional letters of reference or one professional and one academic letter of reference; personal recommendations will not be accepted)
+- Two letters of reference, sent by the evaluator directly to firstname.lastname@example.org, using our doctorate recommendation form (two professional letters of reference or one professional and one academic letter of reference can be submitted; personal recommendations and electronic signatures will not be accepted)

 - A personal statement (see Personal Statement Details below)